 Kilian Community College (Closed 2016)

-The teacher population of 14 teachers has stayed relatively flat over five years.
+The teacher population of 14 teachers has grown by 16% over five years.

 |Kilian Community College||(SD) Community College Avg.|